-Only a few of the collected samples were rejected, resulting in 3,824 individual pig samples representing 564 herds being analysed (Table 1).
-The distribution of sampled herds in relation to production type is given in Table 2.
-The mean number of animals tested per farm aggregated for the year was 7 (range 1 - 45).
+The distribution of sampled herds in relation to production type is given in Table 1.
+The mean number of animals tested per farm aggregated for the year was 7 (range 1 - 40).

-Of the 564 tested herds, 271 (48%) were seropositive for H1N1pdm.
-The proportion of herds tested positive by region varied from 13% in the aggregated counties of Finnmark/Troms/Nordland to 65% in the counties of Rogaland and Agder (Table 3).
+Only a few of the collected samples were rejected, resulting in 3,804 individual pig samples representing 548 herds being analysed (Table 2).
+Of the 548 tested herds, 225(41%) were seropositive for H1N1pdm.
+The proportion of herds tested positive by region varied from 7% in the aggregated counties of Finnmark/Troms/Nordland to 65% in the counties of Rogaland and Agder (Table 3).